abtiwary/ppm-grayscaler-cuda/README.md

 # CUDA PPM-Grayscaler

-An CUDA/C++ application to convert a ppm image to grayscale.
+A CUDA/C++ application to convert a ppm image to grayscale.

 # Platform